KathTheDragon/Wyrm/README.md

 ```

 #### `with`
 `with` is used to bind the results of expressions to names, making them available within the nested block.
 A typical use is to "cache" the result of some complex operation, such as a call to the database. `with` takes a comma-separated list of keyword arguments, exactly like the keyword arguments introduced after the `with` keyword in an `include` command.
+Just like the `with` part of the `include` command, you can use `with only` to restrict the context inside the block to those defined in the `with` statement.
 ```
 - with wordlist=lang.word_set.all()
 ```